genomicepidemiology/flankophile/README.md

 #### Redirect where to store conda packages
 As a default conda will download the packages needed to your root directory.
+You may get an error message while running Flankophile if your system does not allow you to store large files in your root directory.
 If you want conda to store your packages and enviroments in another location than your root directoty then you can write this in the file called ".condarc".
 Maybe you already have a ".condarc" file in your root directory.
 If not you can just make one and place it in your root.
 Write this in your ".condarc" file: